Raise the Red Lantern: Box office

+Critical response

-Described as "one of the landmark films of the 1990s" by Jonathan Crow of AllMovie, where it received 5 stars, since its release Raise the Red Lantern has been very well received.
+Described as "one of the landmark films of the 1990s" by Jonathan Crow of AllMovie, where it received five out of five, Raise the Red Lantern has been well received.
 James Berardinelli named it his 7th best film of the 1990s.
-It has a 97% certified fresh rating at review aggregator website Rotten Tomatoes, based on 29 reviews, with an average rating of 8.5/10. and TV Guide gave it 5 stars.
-However, there were a small number of negative reviews.
-Hal Hinson of The Washington Post stated that "the story never amounts to much more than a rather tepid Chinese rendition of "The Women."
+It has a 97% rating at review aggregator website Rotten Tomatoes, based on 29 reviews, with an average rating of 8.5/10.
+The website's critical consensus states: "Visually thrilling and rich with emotion, Raise the Red Lantern offers an engrossing period drama anchored by an outstanding performance from Gong Li".
+TV Guide gave it five out of five.
+However, there were a small number of negative reviews: Hal Hinson of The Washington Post, for example, stated that "the story never amounts to much more than a rather tepid Chinese rendition of "The Women."
 The film ranked #28 in Empire magazines "The 100 Best Films Of World Cinema" in 2010.

 The film has also been praised for its artistic merit.
-Desson Howe of The Washington Post stated that "In purely aesthetic terms, "Raise the Red Lantern" is breathtaking" and James Berardinelli stated that "the appeal to the eye only heightens the movie's emotional power".
-John Hartl of Film.com described it to be "a near-perfect movie that often recalls the visual purity and intensity of silent films."
+Desson Howe of The Washington Post stated that "In purely aesthetic terms, Raise the Red Lantern is breathtaking" and James Berardinelli stated that "the appeal to the eye only heightens the movie's emotional power".
+John Hartl of Film.com described it to be "a near-perfect movie that often recalls the visual purity and intensity of silent films".
+Roger Ebert of the Chicago Sun Times gave the film four out of four stars, praising its screenplay, actors, and visuals, and concluded "There is a sense in which Raise the Red Lantern exists solely for the eyes.
+Entirely apart from the plot, there is the sensuous pleasure of the architecture, the fabrics, the color contrasts, the faces of the actresses.
+But beneath the beauty is the cruel reality of this life, just as beneath the comfort of the rich man's house is the sin of slavery."
+He later placed the film on his "Great Movies" list.

-The film has been interpreted by some critics as a criticism of contemporary China, although Zhang Yimou himself has denied this.
-Jonathan Crow of AllMovie stated that "the perpetual struggle for power that precludes any unity among the wives provides a depressingly apt metaphor for the fragmented civil society of post-Cultural Revolution China".
-James Berardinelli made a similar analogy in his review where he stated that "Songlian is the individual, the master is the government, and the customs of the house are the laws of the country.
-It's an archaic system that rewards those who play within the rules and destroys those who violate them.".
-An online article suggested that in such a system, the innocent individual becomes the executioner of new incoming victims, making the outcome even more tragic.

-Chinese journalist and activist Dai Qing has said that the film, along with many of Zhang Yimou's earlier works, caters too much to Western taste; "this kind of film is really shot for the casual pleasures of foreigners".

-The film's popularity has also been attributed to a resurgence in Chinese tourism after the government response to the Tiananmen Square Protests of 1989 due to its use of exotic locations.

-Raise the Red Lantern was one of the films with most appearances on 1992's year-end lists, appearing on 36 lists.
+The film's popularity has also been attributed to a resurgence in Chinese tourism after the government response to the Tiananmen Square Protests of 1989, due to its use of exotic locations.Raise the Red Lantern was one of the films with most appearances on 1992's year-end lists, appearing on 36 lists.